4src/lorax/CONTRIBUTING.md

 Please following the following code conventions.

+## Documentation

+- All .lua files max line = 65 characters (so we we lay out code in two-column latex files)
+- Minimal doc in X.lua files; instead use X.md and the `,snips` tool to add in code samples between Markdown
+- If a line is only `end` then consider appending it to line above.

 ## Modules

 - Divide code into chunks small enough to include into less than